usagimaru/wwdcdl/README.md

 - Get US English and Japanese subtitles.
 (To support other languages, you will need to modify the script.)
 - Create a working directory on your current directory.
+- Currently Dolby-Atmos audio is not supported because I have not found a way to properly mux them to QuickTime compatible mp4 format.
 - For personal use.